Time for my 2015 annual review.

 2. What Didn’t Go So Well This Year?

 Unfinished side projects.
 We all have them.
 I have several side projects that I am pursuing.
 However, the only side project I managed to get off the ground was the 28-day email course — and that mini-project wasn’t even planned.

 Lack of accountability.
 This is, I think, the main reason why many of my side projects never got off the ground.
 Because what happens if I don’t push these side projects forward?
 Nothing.

 3. What Am I Working Toward?

 Speaking.
 For some reason, I feel strangely comfortable up on stage.
-However, I’ve always thought of myself as a PR professional, but never as a speaker.
+However, I’ve always considered myself a PR professional but never a speaker.
 So, I haven’t pursued speaking opportunities proactively.
 But in 2016, I’ll strive to take public speaking more seriously.

 Survivalism.
 For years, I’ve been struggling to find a hobby.
 However, nothing sticks.
-I envy people who have their passions like surfing, skiing, dancing, fashion, travel, climbing, etc. I’m currently reading many books on survivalism and prepping; maybe that could be an interest to explore further?
+I envy people with passions like surfing, skiing, dancing, fashion, travel, climbing, etc. I’m currently reading many books on survivalism and prepping; maybe that could be an interest to explore further.

 Please support my blog by sharing it with other PR- and communication professionals.
 For questions or PR support, contact me via firstname.lastname@example.org.